Travel Information

 with shower/toilet for 80 Hryvnia per night.
 It is situated

-only about a 5-10 minute walk from where the bus stops, on
+only about a 5-10 minute walk from where the bus stops on

 its way to Tovste.
+There may well be other alternatives of

 Zalishchyky, 25 km to the south of Tovste, was a thriving